padeir0/millipascal/spec.md

 You can, alternatively, use `_arg0`, `_arg1`, etc to access the arguments, but it is preferred to use their actual names.

-To pass an argument to a procedure that is `abi_stack`, there are identifiers:`_call_arg0`, `_call_arg1`, `_call_arg2`, etc.
+To pass an argument to a procedure with `stack` CC, there are identifiers:`_call_arg0`, `_call_arg1`, `_call_arg2`, etc.
 To receive the return arguments of that procedure, you can use `_call_ret0`, `_call_ret1`, `_call_ret2`, etc.